 The journey of the collaborative process can be heard on Calling You, featuring Ego Ella May.
 Allysha created the core of the song, programming the drums with her friend Yelderbert, but left enough space for Ego to jump in.
 When I ask the artist why this one is her favorite tune at the moment, she replies, “it kind of holds the essence of what the record is about.
 It’s about both looking inward and looking outward, standing up and speaking out to create change!”

 “Torn: Tonic represents the pleasure and pain that is self-actualization and change.
 It’s breaking something old to hold the tonic of the new.
 I guess to me it represents the journey and struggle of creating change, both personally and socially and the inherent balance in life — that tension of joy and suffering, death and rebirth.”

 In the spirit of self-actualization, the record presents a milestone in Allysha Joy’s musical career.
 Saying it cements her musical style would be wrong, as at its core Joy’s music is slippery and always surprises.
 But it surely is the work of an artist knowing where she is headed, and if that journey may surprise everyone else, even herself at times.

-Since the debut release, the new album had four years to ripe in the notebook, studios, and the creative minds involved.
+Since the debut release, the new album had four years to grow in the notebook, studios, and the creative minds involved.
 In the process, the singer has evolved and recognizes that “growth is sometimes insidious.
 It’s only now releasing the album that I can recognize how far I have come, personally and musically.
 This record is a landmark in that journey.”